Introduction to SEPAL¶

 Next to your Account Information is a section called User Report, represented by the

 $ X/h.
-This shows you the allotted budgets you have.
-An instance refers to any of the various processes that you can perform in SEPAL.
+This shows you your used / available processing and storage resources.
+Instance spending refers to the resources used / available to start and run cloud computers.
+Storage space and spending refers to the resources used / available for storage in your SEPAL workspace.
 If you are running any processes in your current session, they will show up here under Sessions.

 Process tab on the left side of the window.